moogacs/docs.buf.build/docs/tour/generate-go-code.md

 ## 10.1 Setup Go {#setup-go}

-Install `go` by visiting [this link](https://golang.org/doc/install).
+Install `go` from [https://golang.org/doc/install](https://golang.org/doc/install).
 If you don't have any experience with Go, that's OK!
 We'll cover everything you need to know here.

 ## 10.2 Install plugins {#install-plugins}